Flexible Spending Account (FSA)

 Healthcare FSA

 A Healthcare FSA is used to pay for eligible medical expenses which are not covered by your insurance or other plan.
 These expenses can be incurred by you, your spouse, a qualifying child, or relative.
 Your full annual contribution amount is available at the beginning of the plan year, so you don’t have to wait for the money to accumulate.
-You can use your PayFlex debit card to pay for eligible expenses.
+You can use your Inspira debit card to pay for eligible expenses.

 The card knows when the expense is eligible and whether you have funds available.
 When you use the card, save your Explanation of Benefits, itemized statements and detailed receipts.
-There may be times when PayFlex asks you to provide documentation to verify you used your card for an eligible expense.
+There may be times when Inspira asks you to provide documentation to verify you used your card for an eligible expense.
 If you’re a new Healthcare FSA member, you’ll automatically receive one card in the mail before the beginning of the plan year.
 The card is not available for the Dependent Care FSA.

 Note: Funds are not allowed to be used to help pay for or towards any Medical premiums incurred.